Ninellie/BioMatrix/README.md

 - Add a small piece of code.
 - Make sure it didn't break anything
 - Add it to the game.

+About code

+All game entities are based on two classes: **Entity** and **Unit**.
+Unit Differs from Entity in that it can move and, accordingly, has a motion controller.

+To describe these entities, I made two important classes: **Stat** and **Resource**.

+- **Stat** describes some characteristic of an entity.
+For example, maximum speed or damage.

+- **Resouce** describes some resource accumulated by the entity.
+For example health points, experience, level or ammo of weapons.